My Quiet Kitchen

 Substitutions

-• tapioca starch - this is the ideal starch to use for vegan mozzarella, but if needed you could substitute potato starch, corn starch or arrowroot.
+• tapioca starch - this is the ideal starch to use for vegan mozzarella, but if needed you can substitute potato starch, corn starch or arrowroot.

-• nut-free - raw sunflower seeds are a perfect nut-free option.
+• nut-free - raw sunflower seeds are a good nut-free option.

-You can certainly eat this cheese cold if you'd like, but both versions of the recipe are really meant for hot recipes where you need a gooey melted mozzarella like:
+You can certainly eat this cheese cold if you'd like, but both versions of the recipe are really meant for hot dishes where you need a gooey melted mozzarella, like:

 • on top of pizza